Brendan Donovan Player Props: Cardinals vs. Rangers

 Brendan Donovan At The Plate

-- Donovan has four doubles, six home runs and 22 walks while hitting .246.
+- Donovan is hitting .241 with four doubles, six home runs and 23 walks.

-- In 54.7% of his 53 games this season, Donovan has picked up at least one hit.
-He's also had 11 multi-hit games.
+- Donovan has picked up a hit in 29 of 54 games this season, with multiple hits 11 times.

-- Looking at the 53 games he has played this year, he's went deep in six of them (11.3%), and in 3% of his trips to the dish.
+- He has hit a home run in six games this season (11.1%), homering in 3% of his chances at the plate.

-- Donovan has picked up an RBI in 18.9% of his games this season, with two or more RBI in 7.5% of his games.
-He has also produced three or more runs in one contest.
+- In 18.5% of his games this season, Donovan has tallied at least one RBI.
+In four of those games (7.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 19 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.